Slideshow image

 2) The recipient's own name was in the email's subject line, which is odd in itself, but the email message just starts "Hello" without using a name.

-3) Peter doesn't usually sign informal emails with his full title.
+3) Peter wouldn't usually sign informal emails with his full title.

 4) The writing style doesn't fit.